Neutron and muon-induced background studies for the AMoRE double-beta decay experiment: Cosmic muon and muon-induced background

 \subsubsection{Neutron-induced background}

-Fig.~\ref{edepcmo} shows the energy spectrum deposited in a single \CMO~crystal in configuration 1, called as single-hit events, when considering the neutron flux at B3, shown in the green dotted line of Fig.~\ref{energyatleadsurface}(c), after vetoing the muon-tagged events.
+In this section, we provided a quantitative understanding of backgrounds induced by neutrons that are induced by muons.
+Fig.~\ref{edepcmo} shows the energy spectrum deposited in a single CMO crystal in configuration 1, called as single-hit events, when considering the neutron flux at B3, shown in the green dotted line of Fig.~\ref{energyatleadsurface}(c), after vetoing the muon-tagged events.
 We examined how neutrons inside the lead shield make single-hit background events in a crystal.
 It was found that it occurred via two dominant processes: neutron inelastic scattering (n,~n$^\prime\gamma$) and neutron capture (n,~$\gamma$).
 We showed their contributions in two different colors in Fig.~\ref{edepcmo}: (n,~n$^\prime\gamma$) in red and (n,~$\gamma$) in green.

 The $\gamma$-rays generated from thermal neutron capture by the (n,~$\gamma$) process in the stainless-steel and copper shields composing the cryostat and the copper material around crystal detectors, contribute mainly to the high-energy backgrounds for energies above $\sim$1~MeV.
 This includes the 3.034~MeV region of interest (ROI).
 The background events resulting from (n,~n$^\prime\gamma$) process give only a little contribution for the high energies, contributing mainly to the low-energy region, below $\sim$1~MeV.